News

 The Unofficial AMEN Christmas Bash

 Last year the conversation was all about “The Yellow Brick Road” and the Wicked Wizard of Surrey's dastardly plans for the London Road in Burpham.
 Twelve months on, and all that seems to have evaporated into thin air.
 Now it’s all about the “Magic Roundabout” planned for Boxgrove and what more we can expect from Matt and our friends down at County Hall.
 Will it be a scaled down Dutch Style roundabout designed to flummox even the savviest driver? or perhaps something even Zebedee couldn’t have dreamt up while completely off his face on goodness knows what (while the ever calm voice of Eric Thompson provides order and reason to an otherwise bonkers spaced out world).
 Anyway, I digress.
 At home we’ve decided to have Christmas Lite this year.
 No – that’s not Christmas with loads of extra fairy lights, but a slimmed down version of Christmas.
 This year our Christmas will be turkey free (what bliss) with no presents at all except for the grandchildren, and they, if they are very lucky, will each get a small tinsel covered sachet of powdered gruel and maybe a cup of boiling water to dip it into.
-I’ve also invented a new version of “Pinata” where we can all have fun rubbing our noses at an orange Donald shaped thing with a quiff – very cathartic.
+I’ve also invented a new version of “Pinata” where we can all have fun beating the hell out of an orange Donald shaped thing with a quiff – very cathartic.
 You will be pleased to hear that the Unofficial AMEN Christmas Bash at the Anchor & Horseshoes was fine.
 We all survived.
 We may even do it again next year if I’m still on my feet.

 26th November 2024